 - used to show that something is probable

-As you can see, “ought to” is two words, which makes it a semi-modal verb rather than a modal verb.
+As you can see, this verb is two words, which makes it semi-modal rather than a full modal verb.
 However it shares all of the other characteristics of modal verbs, meaning that it comes first in a series of verbs, it cannot be combined with another modal verb and does not change form depending on the person.
 For example:

 During this pandemic we ought to exercise more.This shows something that is correct or indicates a duty to do something.

 Thirty minutes ought to be enough to finish this quiz.This shows that something is likely or probable.

 The word “ought” is a very old word in English, coming directly from Old English (with a few changes) and related to the verb “to owe”.
 Until the past few hundred years, you could say “He aught me five pounds” as the past tense of “owe”.
 Now it is “owed” and the meaning has become more of owing a duty to someone or something rather than owing something physical.

 Ought can also be used in the negative sense.
 Like other semi-modal verbs, the word “not” comes after the word “ought”.
 For example:

 You ought not to have done that.The full form